akka/akka/akka-docs/scala/zeromq.rst

 will create a ZeroMQ Publisher socket that is Bound to the port 1234 on localhost.
 Importing the akka.zeromq._ package ensures that the implicit zeromq method is available.
-Similarly you can create a subscribtion socket, that subscribes to all messages from the publisher using:
+Similarly you can create a subscription socket, that subscribes to all messages from the publisher using:

 .. code-block:: scala